- Contact Us

 Teens must complete one of the following to receive a Passport:

--Teen Fitness Camps: Summer Teen Fitness Camp (any 1 week session qualifies for Passport Card) or the Teen Vacation Week camps.
+-Teen Fitness Camps: Summer Teen Fitness Camp (any 1 week session qualifies for Passport Card) or the Teen Vacation Week clinics.

 -10 (30 minute) One-on-One Personal Training sessions.